conda-forge/libplanc-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libplanc` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libplanc, pyplanc` can be installed with `conda`:

 ```
-conda install libplanc
+conda install libplanc pyplanc
 ```

 or with `mamba`:

 ```
-mamba install libplanc
+mamba install libplanc pyplanc
 ```

 It is possible to list all of the versions of `libplanc` available on your platform with `conda`: